 It's lonely beneath these grey, muddy skies as we shiver in the streets waiting for the goddamn bus to lurch up to the stop.

-A grandma has her bags, heavy with food, medicine, and miscellania that means little to us and everything to her.
+A grandma has her bags, heavy with food, medicine, and miscellania that mean little to us and everything to her.
 No one bothers to hold them for her as she struggles to sit down.
 I would if I were actually noble and contact wasn't so reviled.

 We all wait in welcomed, imposed, and despised silence: